 - Are you satisfied with how they managed and executed your project?

 - What were the weaker points of this cooperation?

 7. What did you use before Jamstack, and why did you make a switch?

 It’s an important question that will tell you whether they are using Jamstack because it’s on the rise or because they see the real value in it.

 These questions give you a great chance of choosing the right Jamstack development.
-However, we also prepared some additional tips which can be a part of further verification because making the final decision.
+However, we also prepared some additional tips which can be a part of further verification when making the final decision.